 This realization is part of the complete acceptance of responsibility for our life.
 We have created the experience we currently have.
 Our thoughts have created our reality.

-Hence, we are responsible for the miseries in our lives, and that can be a painful realization.
+Hence, we are responsible for the miseries in our lives, which can be a painful realization.
 But it is as liberating at the same time because it also means that we have more control over our fate than most people believe.